 UPDATE ON STATE ASSESSMENTS REQUIRED FOR GRADUATION

-In July of 2017 the Washington Legislature changed the state testing requirements for graduation.
+In May 2019 the Washington Legislature changed the state testing requirements for graduation.
 The major changes are:

-- Science Not Needed for Graduation until 2021: Students will not need to pass a science examination to graduate until the class of 2021.
+- Science Not Needed for Graduation: Students will not need to pass a science examination to graduate.
 Students in grades 5, 8, and 11 will continue to take a state science test, but they will not need to pass it to graduate.
-Students who did not graduate due to the science assessment are now eligible to graduate.

-- High School State Assessment Moved to Grade 10: The state Smarter Balanced Assessment in English Language Arts (Reading, Writing, and Listening) and Math will be administered in grade 10 starting in the 2017-2018 school year.
+- High School State Assessment Moved to Grade 10: The state Smarter Balanced Assessment in English Language Arts (Reading, Writing, and Listening) and Math will be administered in grade 10 as of the 2017-2018 school year.